 - Submit the request: Complete the Naming Request Form once internal approval has been granted.

-- Complete the checklist: Once the Office of University Relations has approved your naming request, use the Naming Checklist to ensure appropriate offices and personnel are notified and to communicate your name change effectively.
+- Complete the checklist: Once the Office of University Relations has confirmed your naming request, use the Naming Checklist to ensure appropriate offices and personnel are notified and to communicate your name change effectively.
 The Office of University Relations is happy to provide guidance and to support you in any of these communication functions.

 Consultation across areas and suitable market comparisons are encouraged whenever possible and appropriate.